 Behaviour examples REWARDS Our School Rules: Staff praise children where it is deserved, whenever it is deserved; Ready to Learn In order to support behaviour for learning we use praise phrases to Be respectful identify and demonstrate what is expected, children can then be Be Responsible rewarded using individual classroom reward systems.
-Every day is a fresh start for all children on the classroom reward system; Staff nominate every week who exemplify good behaviour for learning These are exemplified and these children are awarded a certificate in Celebration Assembly by: held every Friday and celebrated in the school's newsletter.
-Being gentle All children following our school rules receive 25 minutes GOLDEN TIME Being kind and every week. helpful Where a child has gone beyond what is expected of them a message is Listening sent to parents celebrating this on Dojo.
-Being honest A Headteacher's award is also given for children demonstrating the Working hard Gospel Value of the week.
-Looking after Year 6 pupils have an opportunity to achieve their super 6 badge.
-They property need to consistently demonstrate the gospel values throughout their time in year 6;
+Every day is a fresh start for all children on the classroom reward system; Staff nominate every week who exemplify good behaviour for learning These are exemplified by: and these children are awarded a certificate in Celebration Assembly held every Friday and celebrated in the school's newsletter.
+Being gentleBeing kind and All children following our school rules receive 25 minutes GOLDEN TIME every week. helpful • Listening Where a child has gone beyond what is expected of them a message is sent to parents celebrating this on Dojo.
+Being honestWorking hard A Headteacher's award is also given for children demonstrating the Gospel Value of the week.
+Looking after property Year 6 pupils have an opportunity to achieve their super 6 badge.
+They need to consistently demonstrate the gospel values throughout their time in year 6;